 About Orlando Acupuncture

-We have over 30 years of combined experience, and have successfully treated a wide variety of illnesses and conditions.
-All of our Acupuncturists have over 4,000 hours of training, are State of Florida Licensed, and National Board certified.
+With over 20 years of combined experience we have successfully treated a wide variety of illnesses and conditions.
+Our Acupuncturists have over 4,000 hours of training, are State of Florida Licensed, and National Board certified.

 John Barnett has a unique background and training.
 He did his undergraduate studies in physics at the University of Florida.
 He then went to California to study at the prestigious Yo San University.
 Yo San was founded by two brothers who have over 37 generations of family lineage in Chinese Medicine.
 John has worked with other health care professionals including Physical therapists, Massage therapists, chiropractors, and M.D.s to expand the field of Acupuncture and Chinese Medicine.